LucaCerina/ampdLib/README.md

 - Numpy
 - Scipy for tests

+### Installation
+The library can be easily installed with setuptools support using `pip install .`

 ### Tests
 The tests folder contains an ECG signal with annotated peaks in matlab format.